Halion777/SaaS/USER_PROFILES_AND_ACCESS_README.md

 ## Overview

-The system uses a multi-user profile system where each user account can have multiple profiles with different roles and permissions.
-Access to features is controlled by both subscription plan and profile permissions.
+The system uses a multi-user profile system where each user account can have multiple profiles with different roles and permissions. **All actions are performed by the parent user account** - profiles are **ONLY for access control** to determine which features/modules each profile can access.
 This allows teams to share a single account while maintaining granular access control per team member.

+**Important:** Profiles are NOT separate user accounts.
+They are permission containers that control what features are accessible.
+All data, actions, and operations belong to the parent user account.

 **Implementation Status:**
 - ✅ Core profile system implemented and functional